hphelion/documentation/Windows-CLI-Command-Line-Reference.md

 Deletes server 4516.

 ##Reset-Password## {#reset-password}
-Re-syncs your Windows Administrator password for the given server, after manual modification, in order to use the `connect-server` cmlet.
+Re-syncs your Windows administrator password for the given server, after manual modification, in order to use the `connect-server` cmdlet.

 ### Syntax###
 reset-password -id "*serverID*" -p "*password*"